yang-hub/nebula-docs/docs-2.0-en/nebula-dashboard-ent/4.cluster-operator/operator/node.md

 ## Add node

-Click **Add Node** and enter the following information: the Host, SSH port, Zone, SSH user, authentication type, NebulaGraph package, etc., and click **OK**.
+Click **Add Node** and enter the following information: the Host, SSH port, zone, SSH user, authentication type, NebulaGraph package, etc., and click **OK**.

 The authentication type is described as follows: